The Eristics Test

 The Lancer's daydreams are usually focused on satisfying anger and pride.

 Their best and worst ability is being able to access anger rewards with their rich imaginations.
 In other words, a typical feeler will punch another person when angered, but a Lancer can simply imagine doing it and get the same reward.
+This can translate to a habit of daydreaming.

 Love Fear Guilt Disgust Anger Pride